 Unfortunately, most studies have found that not to be true.
 The success and failure rate is on par with most other diets.
 People tend to start and stop at the same rate.

 To lose weight all you need to do is eat less, simple, right?
-People that take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.
+People who take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.

 This is the main reason why people who engage in caloric restriction tend to fail.
 There was a time when food was not as readily available for as many people as it is today and our bodies remind us to nourish it.

 ADF may be a way to reduce calorie intake while lowering the body’s hunger pains and food cravings response.
 This may be a simple solution for losing weight, and better health while eating the foods you like and avoiding expensive supplements.

 I love the fact I can eat just about anything I like on the days I am allowed to eat.
 Anything within reason.
 I mean you still have to try and create that caloric deficit to maintain a healthy body weight.